RavinduRepo/e20-3yp-The_Robot_Waiter/README.md

 It does nothing until an employee selects it.

-##  📱 Step 6: Employee Selects a Robot
-From their interface, the employee selects a robot from the list.

-The selected robot's ID is sent to AWS MQTT to a special channel: /connect.

-##  🔁 Step 7: Robot Backend Receives the Connection Request
+##   Step 6: Robot Backend Receives the Connection Request
 The robot:

 Was listening to the /connect channel.